 I Think the Skullduggery is Slowing Down

 With no train or driver at his disposal.
-The use of the train from Sabi Bridge was taken away from Stevenson-Hamilton, the new warden of the Sabi Game Reserve to be stationed at Sabi Bridge, was forced to first use push-along and then a hand pump rail trolley for transport, as you can see from the photos; the lower picture was taken around 1907, sporting his team and Ranger Thomas Duke.
+The use of the train from Sabi Bridge was taken away from Stevenson-Hamilton, the new warden of the Sabi Game Reserve to be stationed at Sabi Bridge.
+The warden was forced to first use a push-along and then a hand pump rail trolley for transport, as you can see from the photos.
+The lower picture was taken around 1907, sporting his team along with Ranger Thomas Duke.
 These trolleys were generally used as transport for maintenance teams on the railway lines and sometimes to repair and maintain telegraph wires along the tracks.
 The warden had the chairs fitted.

 According to Stevenson-Hamilton, his weekly trips shopping for supplies at Komatipoort took him around five hours down the line and as he put it “twice as long to return”.
 Using the first trolley, the time was days and depended on the energy, weight of cargo and willingness of his team for the up journey back to Sabi Bridge.
 There are two photos of trolleys that Stevenson-Hamilton used; the third photo is the one on display at the Skukuza Station today and not one he used, but a more recent addition.
-It is said that this third trolley was used for transporting tourists a short distance down the line or across the bridge for sun-downers or quick tours and the start of this tradition you will read about further on in our adventures.
+It is said that this third trolley was used for transporting tourists a short distance down the line or across the bridge for sun-downers or quick tours and the start of this tradition you will read about further on in our adventure.

 How They Were Stacked Up